Gen711/Fall2015/index.rst

     - Lab reading for 9/4.
 PCFB Chapter 4: See Matt if you don't have a copy of the book yet.
     - :download:`Week 1 lecture Reading <files/Week1-reading.pdf>`
     - Reading Week2: Google BLAST and Type 1 error, Benjamini-Hochberg correction.
+    - :download:`Week 2 lecture/lab Reading <files/Week2-reading.pdf>`We will continue with this material in week 3 as well.